Special Properties of Gradient Descent with Large Learning Rates: Related Work

-Prior work also experimentally establish existence of different phases during training of a neural network. \citet{cohen_gradient_2021} show that initially Hessian eigenvalues tend to grow until reaching the convergence threshold for the used learning rate.
-This growth is also reported in \cite{lewkowycz_large_2020} for the maximum eigenvalue of the Neural Tangent Kernel \cite{jacot_neural_2020} where it has also been observed that this value decreases later in training, leading to convergence.
-These observations suggest that gradient descent with a large learning rate follow a different trajectory than one with a small learning rate.
-Therefore, the conjecture in \cite{elkabetz_continuous_2021} that gradient descent and gradient flow have close trajectories might not hold for general networks.
+In \cite{elkabetz_continuous_2021} it is conjectured that gradient descent and gradient flow have close trajectories for neural networks.
+However, the aforementioned observations suggest that gradient descent with a large learning rate visits a different set of points in the landscape than GD with a small learning rate.
+Therefore, this conjecture might not hold for general networks.
 The difference in trajectory is also supported by the practical observation that a large learning rate leads to a better model \cite{li_towards_2020}.

-Comparing gradient flow and gradient descent, \citet{barrett_implicit_2021} identify an implicit regularization term on gradient norm induced by using discrete steps.
+To bridge this gap and by comparing gradient flow and gradient descent trajectories, \citet{barrett_implicit_2021} identify an implicit regularization term on gradient norm induced by using discrete steps.
 Still, this term is not enough to remove a local minimum from the landscape.
 Other implicit regularization terms specific to various problems have also been proposed in the literature \cite{ma_implicit_2020,razin_implicit_2020,wang_large_2022}.
 In this paper, we provide experimental evidence and showcase the benefits of using large step sizes that are unlikely to be representable through a regularization term, suggesting that considering discrete steps might be necessary to understand the success of GD.